Indian Boarding Schools: Readers Ask Us

 This month, we’re compiling questions that our readers are asking us about Indian Boarding Schools and offering answers as reported by our team.

-Today’s reader question about Indian Boarding Schools comes from Linda B., who asked us:
+Today’s reader question about Indian Boarding Schools comes from Loretta O., who asked us:

-Are the current-day facilities — such as St. Joseph’s Indian School in South Dakota — better or in the same category of the federally funded ones mentioned in the article?
+What is the number of children buried at Chemawa Indian Boarding School?

-“The most important thing to understand right now is that it is not the express purpose of the United States federal government to operate the schools to forcibly assimilate kids,” Assistant Secretary for Indian Affairs Bryan Newland said last month, adding that most of the schools funded by the Bureau of Indian Affairs are operated directly by tribes.
-“So the difference is at the core of the school's mission, which is to empower Indian kids in their communities… and not to forcibly assimilate kids and not to take them from their families without their consent.”
+In January, Native News Online interviewed Marsha Small (Northern Cheyenne), a doctoral candidate at Montana State University who has been working with ground-penetrating radar for almost a decade.
+She is researching its use to locate and document deaths at two Indian boarding-school cemeteries: Chemawa Indian School, north of Salem, Ore., and another on-reservation boarding school in South Dakota.

-St. Joseph’s Indian School, formerly known as Chamberlain Indian School, was an off-reservation boarding school funded by the federal government from 1898 to 1909.
-It was later sold to the Catholic Church, who still run the facility as a boarding school for Native American youth today.
-The school made headlines in 2016 when officials sent out disparaging fundraising letters meant to appear as though they were authored by children.
+Since 2014, Small has been surveying the cemetery at Chemawa, the longest-running Indian boarding school in the country.
+Opened in 1880, it is still operating today, now under the federal government’s Bureau of Indian Education.
+Through her work, Small located 222 unmarked graves, more than the 208 that records said existed there.

 If you have a question about Indian Boarding Schools, please submit them to [email protected] or use the online form that can be found at the bottom of stories such as this one.
-Want to help support our continued reporting on this important topic?
+Want to help us shine a light on the dark era of Indian Boarding Schools and their continued impact on Native families and communities today?
 Become a recurring donor for $5 or $10 a month, or make a one-time donation.

 Tell Us What You Think